 At the Regional Administrator’s discretion he/she may participate in LPR Public/Safeguards meetings for subject facilities with two or more ANIs or an ANI in the same performance area over two consecutive assessment periods.

-05.03 Director, Division of Fuel ().
+05.03 Director, Division of Fuel Management (DFM).

 Maintains this IMC by revising it periodically on behalf of NMSS (program office).